samSoumyajitD/food_ai/ReadMe.md

 1. **Weather-Based Food Recommendations**: Fetches weather data for a given city and suggests food items suited to the current weather.
 2. **User Preferences**: Allows users to specify dietary preferences (vegetarian, non-vegetarian, or any) and cuisine type.
 3. **AI-Enhanced Recommendations**: Filters and refines recommendations using trained models and AI-based logic.
+4. **Restaurant Suggestions**: Displays a list of well-known restaurants for the recommended food items in the user's locality.
-4. **Responsive Frontend**: Provides a clean and interactive UI for users to input their preferences and view recommendations.
+5. **Responsive Frontend**: Provides a clean and interactive UI for users to input their preferences and view recommendations.

 ---